 While bed bugs are not normally a problem at the University of Denver, we do have policies and procedures in place in case they are brought in by a resident.
 If you believe you have bedbugs in your room, please contact your Resident Director or your building's front desk, then take a look at this checklist to see what to do about them.
-Pioneer Laundry is available to help; here are instructions for using them for your laundry.

 Here are some signs to look for that could indicate the presence of bed bugs:

 - Waking up with red, itchy bug bites.
 Bed bugs are intermittent feeders and may feed, move to a new spot and feed again.
 A pattern of 3 bites in a row is a reported characteristic of bed bug bites.